equinor/data-science-template/README.md

 ## Initial File Structure

 ```
 ├── .gitignore           <- Files that should be ignored by git.
-Add seperate .gitignore files in sub folders if needed
+Add seperate .gitignore files in sub folders if
+│                           needed
 ├── .travis.yml          <- Travis CI build file (used for validating this template).
-Internally we might use Jenkins?
+Internally we might use
+│                           Jenkins?
 ├── conda_env.yml        <- Conda environment definition for ensuring consistent setup across environments
 ├── LICENSE
 ├── README.md            <- The top-level README for developers using this project.
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.
-│                           generated with `pip freeze > requirements.txt`
+│                           generated with `pip freeze > requirements.txt`.
+Might not be needed if using conda.
 ├── setup.py             <- Metadata about your project for easy distribution.
 │
 ├── data